-Tip: If you want to try a famous Butterbeer, note that they count as a Snack on the Plan, not a Beverage – so plan your credits accordingly!
+Tip: If you want to try a famous Butterbeer, note that they count as a Snack on the Plan – so plan your credits accordingly!

 We felt the Universal Dining Plan – Quick Service option was a decent deal.
-The Plan by itself wasn’t huge savings, but adding the Coca Cola freestyle cup was.
+The Plan by itself wasn’t huge savings, but Coca Cola Freestyle cup is great.
 We loved having cold drinks (virtually) on demand and the drink and flavour combinations was priceless.

 If you are debating the Universal Dining Plan – Quick Service option for an upcoming trip, I hope you found this review useful.
 If you’re also considering an onsite stay for your visit, you might want to check out my virtual tour of Portofino Bay Hotel.